Polkas/pacs/README.md

 A reasonable assumption might be to count only dependencies which are not used by any other package.
 Then we could use `exclude_joint` argument to limit them.
-However hard to assume if your local installation is a reasonable proxy for average user.
+However hard to assume if your local installation is a reasonable proxy for an average user.

 ```
 # exclude packages if at least one other package use it too